 Although social media is often (and rightfully) blamed for creating information bubbles, I would argue that the self-evident nature of video—combined with layers upon layers of political and cultural commentary—is actually contributing to a greater circulation of ideas and viewpoints across and among political constituencies.
 People don’t only react to video clips by liking or retweeting them—they’re engaging in conversation themselves by using these clips as the basis for their own political and cultural commentary.

-For journalists, media outlets, and other organizations seeking broad audiences for their content, video is a uniquely powerful way to connect with end users and tools like SnapStream that make it possible to produce short-form video content at the scale necessary to “feed the beast” and keep audiences coming back from more.
+For journalists, media outlets, and other organizations seeking broad audiences for their content, video is a uniquely powerful way to connect with end users.
+Tools like SnapStream make it possible to produce short-form video content at the scale necessary to “feed the beast” and keep audiences coming back from more.